Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 • Choose a style from the Type list box.
 [N.B.: See Types of Styles above.]

-• Using the Styles Editor's toolbar and menu bar, apply any style attributes such as Bold, Italics, etc.
+Using the Styles Editor's toolbar, apply any style attributes such as Bold, Italics, etc.

-• If you want to define what function the Enter key performs when the style is applied, choose a style from the "Enter key inserts style" list box; otherwise, leave it set to <None>.
+• If you want to define what function the Enter key performs when the style is applied, in the "Enter key inserts style" list box choose -

 • If you want to display the codes that take effect when a style ends, enable the Show ‘off codes’ check box.